jclarson/BallMover/README.md

 # BallMover

-# Description

-Program to move a div "ball" around an area, changing size and color depending on the direction.
+This is a small JavaScript program to move a div "ball" around an area, changing size and color depending on the direction.

 # Installation